 In addition, the Company took out a long-term investment loan at ING Bank Śląski S.A. in the amount of EUR 10 million, with an interest rate of 1M EURORIBOR + margin, with a view to financing an investment project i.e. the construction of a production plant in Hungary.
-In this case, the Company does not exclude the possibility of using an interest rate hedging instrument.
+In the case of long-term loans and borrowings, the financial instruments hedging against interest rate risk are based, to a great extent, on the expectations and forecasts, which - under the specific market circumstances in the analysed reporting period - did not encourage the use of those instruments, and therefore they were not used in this area (especially in view of the fact that the investment loan that was taken out in EUR will be fully repaid by October 2022).